AustinRhoads/2D-Collision-Detection-and-Interacting-Game-Components/index.md

   }
 ```

-## **Efficiency**
+## **Efficiency with AABB, Coins, and Baddies**

 Once all of you tiles, coins and baddies are interacting with you player correctly you’ll notice that running a collision test on every coin and every baddy at every cycle of you engine loop is very costly and unnecessary.
-This is where you separate the process of test for collision into two phases, broad and narrow.
+This is where you separate the process of test for collision into two phases, **broad** and **narrow**.

 ### **Broad**